Here goes nothing... (sorry, very long)

 I drove home, stormed into our room, snatched the phone out of her hand and starting shouting.
 She stonewalled (had managed to lock the phone) for a few minutes and then eventually confessed.

 The rest of the night was a lot of tears on her part, a lot of prying on my part.
 An almost immediate promise that it was over.
 At one point I stormed next door.
 The dip**** answered the door in his underwear.
-I wanted to break his jaw but I knew me spending the night in jail (much less potentially losing that fight) was not a good look for our kids.
+I wanted to break his jaw but I knew me spending the night in jail (much less potentially losing that fight) was not something I wanted my kids knowing about (or being affected by).
 So I just told him “It’s over” and kept repeating it until he stopped pretending he didn’t know what I was talking about.

 I’m seeing signs of remorse, but there’s still a lot of “I don’t know” and “it was a blur”.
 She tells me the sex was bad, I’ve read that’s a common white lie.
 She’s been slow to reveal details, though I’m getting most of them now I think.
 I believe she wiped her phone after I confronted her.
 I can see why she would do this, but I’m not sure if this is a huge red flag or not.
-She otherwise seems remorseful and checking off all the boxes.
+She otherwise seems remorseful.

 I do have a few questions that I was hoping someone could help with: